sngular/scs-multiapi-plugin/README.md

 ### How to configure the POM file

-To mantain the generation of the diferent types of classes independent, they are configured as two different goals on the plugin, `asyncapi-generation` and `openapi-generation`.
+To maintain the generation of the different types of classes independent, they are configured as two different goals on the plugin, `asyncapi-generation` and `openapi-generation`.
 As commented above, they both could be used at the same time, setting a double